-The Learning Center (TLC) is an academic support unit committed to providing services and programs to meet the diverse needs of the student population.
-TLC assists students to become independent, self-confident, and efficient learners and to develop requisite skills enabling them to meet the College's academic standards, succeed in obtaining their career and life goals, and become productive members of society now and in the future.
+Tutoring Services is an academic support unit committed to providing services and programs to meet the diverse needs of the student population.
+Tutoring Services assists students to become independent, self-confident, and efficient learners and to develop requisite skills enabling them to meet the College's academic standards, succeed in obtaining their career and life goals, and become productive members of society now and in the future.
 Programs and services include tutorial assistance in content courses and in writing and thinking; individualized study skills instruction; and workshops in word processing, e-mail, Internet use, and learning strategies.
-TLC is equipped with state-of-the-art computer technology and houses computers and instructional software in specific disciplines.
+Tutoring Services is equipped with state-of-the-art computer technology and houses computers and instructional software in specific disciplines.

-Kaua'i Community College Training (Office of Continuing
+Kaua'i Community College Training (Office of Continuing Education & Training)

 Flexible, timely responses to needs beyond the traditional college curriculum are the hallmark of Kaua'i Community College Training or the Office of Continuing Education and Training (OCET).
-Instructional courses focus on training programs in the business and visitor industries, vocational upgrading, and Education & Training) personal enhancement and development.
+Instructional courses focus on training programs in the business and visitor industries, vocational upgrading, and personal enhancement and development.
 Special programs include re-training for dislocated workers, international study tours, and cultural performances staged at the College's Performing Arts Center.
 A variety of instructional, cultural, recreational, vocational, problem-solving, and general informational services are available.

 Non-credit courses are open to anyone who can benefit from them.
 While there are no prerequisites, specific courses may require some prior experience to obtain maximum benefit.
 NON-CREDIT COURSES DO NOT MEET THE REQUIREMENTS FOR A COLLEGE CERTIFICATE OR DEGREE.
+For more information, see page 141.